Ravenbrook/mps/procedure/review.rst

 This is the procedure for reviewing a change to the MPS in order to prevent defects (`.purpose`_).

+This procedure may seem overwhelming at first, but it can be executed quickly [how quickly? kpa.qpm!
+RB 2023-01-21] once you have learned it [and how long does that take?
+RB 2023-01-21].
+[Insert example times here for different kinds of work.
+RB 2023-01-21]

 [Insert time-to-execute estimates here based on measurements during testing of this procedure.
 RB 2023-01-23.]

+This procedure requires *training*, preferably by an experienced review leader (`.role.leader`_).
+At the very least, do not apply this procedure to risky changes without first:

+- reading and understanding the whole document and the related rules

+- practising it on low-risk changes

 This is a placeholder while we arrange to bring in documents from outside the MPS Git repository and tree.
 For background, see `GitHub